-Additionally, due to the increasing occurrence of contract killings, Congress has enacted legislation introducing this particular crime into the penal code.
+Moreover, organized crime has been increasing in Paraguay.
+Due to the increasing occurrence of contract killings, Congress has enacted legislation introducing this particular crime into the penal code.
 Such legislation specifically addresses and imposes penalties on individuals engaged in contract killings.
 This legislation is a step forward in the need for comprehensive legal measures to combat such crimes and strengthen the country's security.